openstack/octavia/doc/source/admin/guides/operator-maintenance.rst

 octavia-api endpoint could be behind a load balancer or other HA technology.
 That said, if one or more components fail the system will still be available (though potentially degraded).
-For instance if you have installed one set of components in three availability zones even if you lose a whole zone Octavia will still be responsive and available - only if you lose the Octavia control plane in all three zones will the service be unavailable.
+For instance if you have installed one set of components in each of the three availability zones even if you lose a whole zone Octavia will still be responsive and available - only if you lose the Octavia control plane in all three zones will the service be unavailable.
 Please note this only addresses control plane availability; the availability of the load balancing function depends highly on the chosen topology and the anti-affinity settings.
 See our forthcoming HA guide for more details.

 Additionally, we recommend to monitor the Octavia API endpoint(s).
 There